 Who can apply?

-Second or third year students studying Electrical Engineering Degrees (BEng or BSc) can apply for bursaries for their third and fourth year of study.
+Second or third year students studying Electrical Engineering Degrees (BEng or BSc) as well as Business Administration/Management Degrees can apply for bursaries for their third and fourth year of study.

 Applicants must have taken Maths (not Maths Literacy), Science and English in their matric year and achieved a minimum of a level 6 for all 3 subjects.